MCHex: Marching Cubes Based Adaptive Hexahedral Mesh Generation with Guaranteed Positive Jacobian: Introduction

 After refinement, hanging nodes in the grids are eliminated by replacing cells with transition templates that locally restore mesh conformity.
 Existing methods can be classified into primal and dual approaches.
 Primal methods directly incorporate hanging nodes into the output hex mesh.
-For 3-refinement schemes, the first method was introduced by \cite{schneiders2000octree}, but it could not handle concave regions effectively, leading to excessive refinement.
-Subsequent works improved this by developing templates for concave edges \cite{ito2009octree,elsheikh2014consistent}.
-In contrast, 2-refinement templates, though more challenging to implement, can mesh both convex and concave regions with fewer elements \cite{ebeida2011isotropic,zhang2013robust,owen2017template}.
+For 3-refinement schemes, the first method cannot handle concave regions effectively, leading to excessive refinement \cite{schneiders2000octree}.
+Subsequent works save more and more hex elements by developing templates for limited concave-edge configurations \cite{ito2009octree}, limited concave-corner configurations \cite{elsheikh2014consistent}, and eventually all transition configurations \cite{tong2026element}.
+In contrast, 2-refinement templates are more challenging to implement because they require pairing.
+However, the resulting meshes exhibit smoother mesh density transitions \cite{ebeida2011isotropic,zhang2013robust,owen2017template}.